hassio-addons/addon-pi-hole/README.md

 In case you have an alternative hostname to access Pi-hole (e.g., DuckDNS), you can specify it in this option.
 This improves the handling of the Pi-hole blocked website & admin web interface pages.

+### Option: `hosts`

+This option allows you create your own DNS entries for your LAN.
+This capability can be handy for pointing easy to remember hostnames to an IP (e.g., point `printer.local` to the IP address of your printer).

+Add a list of hosts you want to add.
+Some hosts can have both IPv4 and IPv6 addresses.
+In that case, simply add the host twice (with both addresses).

+See the example above this chapter for a more visual representation.

+#### Sub-option: `name`

+This option specifies the DNS name of the host you are adding.
+Its value could be a short style hostname like: `printer` or a longer one `printer.local`.

+#### Sub-option: `ip`

+The IP address this specified host must point to.
+Its value must be an IPv6 or IPv4 IP address.

 ## Embedding into Home Assistant